-Frome Vale has recently reviewed and updated their Safeguarding and Child Protection policies, an area that we take very seriously.
-It is, however, everybody’s responsibility to act if they feel that a child is not being cared for properly or being put at risk.
+Frome Vale takes safeguarding very seriously.
+It is everybody’s responsibility to act if they feel that a child is not being cared for properly or being put at risk.
 If you suspect that a child is at risk or being harmed please contact either Heather Marshall, the Designated Safeguarding Lead or Mrs Saunders, Principal.
 Any conversations will be dealt with sensitively and confidentially.

 Designated Safeguarding Lead

 Children at Frome Vale Academy use the internet on a regular basis as part of their learning.
 In school we have regular E-Safety activities to remind children of the importance of keeping themselves safe online.

 Below are a few links to some very useful information regarding E-Safety for parents, carers and children.